dqops/dqo/docs/getting-started/add-data-source-connection.md

 ### Downloading the example file

-To download the example CSV file, [open the github page](https://github.com/dqops/dqo/blob/develop/dqops/sampledata/below_above_value_test.csv).
+To download the example CSV file, [open the github webpage](https://github.com/dqops/dqo/blob/develop/dqops/sampledata/files/csv/austin_crime_sample/austin_crime.csv).
-//todo: another file -> austin crime sample

 On the right side you can see the three dots button.
 When button is clicked the **download** becomes available on the expanded list.